rikvdkleij/intellij-haskell/README.md

     This option gives you nice navigation features through libraries.
 Sources are downloaded to folder `ideaHaskellLib` inside root of project
 - After changes to dependencies you can download them again by using `Tools`/`Download Haskell library sources`.
 - The `Event Log` will display what's going on in the background.
 Expecially useful when something fails;
+- In the background for each Haskell project two Stack repls are running.
+You can restart them by `Tools`/`Restart Haskell Stack repls`.
+    When you make large changes to `stack.yaml` or Cabal file, you have to restart IntelliJ project;

 # Remarks
+- Plugin does not support multi package projects;
 - IntelliJ has a nice terminal plugin;
 - Developed plugin on Linux;
 - Windows is not supported.
 Maybe it will work okay but I can not test it;